prof-tallman/csc228/internet/homework_trust_but_verify.md

 11. What hash algorithm is associated with that signature, if one is listed?

-12. Find a certificate fingerprint, such as a SHA-256 fingerprint.
+12. Find a fingerprint calculated for the certificate, such as a SHA-256 fingerprint.
 What hash algorithm is used, and what is the fingerprint?

-13. Explain the difference between (a) the website's public key, (b) the CA's digital signature, and (c) and the certificate's fingerprint.
+13. Explain the difference between (a) the website's public key, (b) the CA's digital signature on the certificate, and (c) the certificate's fingerprint.
 Your explanation does not need to be long, but it should make clear that these are three different things with three different purposes.

 ## Part 3: Who Says We Should Trust Them? ##